mlefkir/Tonari.jl/docs/src/simulations.md

 ```@example simulation_univariate
 rng = MersenneTwister(42)
 N = 10
-t, x, σ = sample(rng, simu, N, split_long = true, error_size = 0.25)
+t, x, σ = sample(rng, simu, N, error_size = 0.25)
 ```

 !!! note
-    The `split_long` parameter is used to split the long time series into smaller segments to speed up the computation.
+    The `split_long` parameter is used to split the long time series into smaller segments to speed up the computation, by default this is enabled.
 This is useful when we want to simulate a large number of time series.

 Finally, we can plot the simulated time series data.